jasone/sqlive/docs/docs.md

 ## Streaming

-SQLIVE also supports ephemeral tables called streams.
+SQLive also supports ephemeral tables called streams.
 They work exactly like a normal sql table, except that they do not persist on disk.

 ```$ echo "create stream customer_connect_log (clog_custkey INTEGER, clog_time INTEGER);" | sqlive --data /tmp/test.db